 Embracing One Belief System

-Hypnobabies Moms: Choose ONE childbirth program for a much more joyful natural childbirth
+Hypnobabies Students: Choose ONE childbirth program for a much more joyful natural childbirth

 by Kerry Tuschhoff, HCHI, CHt, CI

 When people choose Hypnobabies as their childbirth program, we encourage them to “embrace Hypnobabies only”, allowing their focus to remain on the unique and important philosophy, techniques and training of Hypnobabies.
 To do so assists our Hypno-students in experiencing the easiest and most comfortable births possible, and their babies to have a gentle, calm entrance into our world.
-Expectant women come to us with various goals; desiring births they describe as “a better birth than my last one”, or “I just want to be completely in control”, or even “I want a pain-free birth!”
+Expectant parents come to us with various goals; desiring births they describe as “a better birth than my last one”, or “I just want to be completely in control”, or even “I want a pain-free birth!”
 As with all objectives in life, including goals that they have for natural childbirth, belief is one of the main keys to “success”; success being whatever that word means to each person.
 No one can actually complete a project, move into a new career or achieve their mission in life without fully believing that they not only can, but will, achieve that goal.
 The same is true for those who desire an easy, comfortable childbirth by choosing Hypnobabies.

-First and foremost, this information will undoubtedly be new to many people and we never want to offend anyone who teaches another childbirth program, works with expectant mothers in the medical field and/or attends births as a birth assistant.
+First and foremost, this information will undoubtedly be new to many people and we never want to offend anyone who teaches another childbirth program, works with expectant parents in the medical field and/or attends births as a birth assistant.
 We simply ask that you be willing to learn something new about how our minds work and why two opposing belief systems about childbirth cannot coexist and direct the mind to create a single outcome.
-This understanding will help expectant mothers enjoy the easiest and most comfortable birthing experience that is possible for them, and we know that all birth professionals share that desire as well.
+This understanding will help expectant parents enjoy the easiest and most comfortable birthing experience that is possible for them, and we know that all birth professionals share that desire as well.

 “When I encounter a story that reveals something about a labor or birth that is new to me, I don’t automatically dismiss it as untrue or irrelevant simply because I am unfamiliar with the phenomenon it reveals.” ~ Ina May Gaskin, Birth Matters